-The UWEC Argentina program will be working in collaboration with the Universidad de Congreso.
-It is one of the youngest universities in Mendoza, founded in 1994.
-It currently has about 1500 students in various degrees.
-Within Universidad de Congreso, the UWEC classes and lectures will be through the Puente (Bridge) program which offers academic programming all in English with Argentine professors.
+This Faculty-led international Immersion Experience (or FLIIE) program works in collaboration with the Universidad de Congreso.
+It is one of the youngest universities in Mendoza, founded in 1994 with a current enrollment of around 1,500 students in various degrees.
+Within Universidad de Congreso, the UWEC classes and lectures will be through the Puente (Bridge) program which offers all academic programming in English with Argentine professors.